 The Brown Marmorated Stink Bug (BMSB) is a well-known pest in the shipping industry posing a significant biosecurity risk to Australia.
 The bug is known to ‘hitchhike’ on cargo as it travels overseas threatening severe damage to local crops should it enter the Australian region.

-Below, we review the important facts and statistics relevant to the measures implemented to prevent the pest from entering into Australia.
-We’ll also look at what you can expect for the 2020-2021 Stink Bug Season ahead.
+Below, we review last year’s season and also look at what you can expect for the 2021-2022 Stink Bug Season ahead.